Better-Planet-Laboratory/global-agland-2015/evaluation/README.md

 #### Australia

-The reference data that we use for Australia is the [National Scale Land Use Version 5 (2010-2011)](https://www.awe.gov.au/abares/aclump/land-use/data-download).
-The product is a raster of 0.01º resolution, with cell values corresponding to land use types.
+The reference data that we use for Australia is the [Land use of Australia 2015-16](https://www.agriculture.gov.au/abares/aclump/land-use/land-use-of-australia-2010-11_2015-16).
+The product is a raster of 250 m resolution, with cell values corresponding to land use types.
 Certain land use types correspond to pasture.
 Thus, to pre-process this product for our comparison, we calculate the proportion of "pasture" cells in an aggregate grid cell of 10 km x 10 km.
 We crop and project our prediction map to match this reference map, and we apply the water body mask (there is no need to apply the GDD mask).

 The reference map looks like: